Cholmondeley Castle Gardens

 Opening Times

 From Wednesday 1st April until the end of October, the gardens are open on Wednesdays, Thursdays, Sundays and bank holidays.
-Opening hours are 10am–5pm, with last entry at 4pm.
+Hours: 10am–5pm (last entry 4pm).
 The gardens are closed on Mondays, Tuesdays, Fridays and Saturdays.
+Please check What's On for any changes to these opening times.

 Free for Historic Houses members.
 No need to book, simply turn up with your membership card.